aurelilia/gamegirl/README.md

 that noticeably hurt performance to implement.

 ### Missing console features
-- Some MBC3 controllers have a built-in RTC for keeping track of time; gamegirl implements it, but in a very simple format incompatible with other emulators that has a high chance of not working with most games (it was tested with Pokemon Crystal and successfully kept time after turning the game off overnight - needs more testing).
+- GG: Some MBC3 controllers have a built-in RTC for keeping track of time; gamegirl implements it, but in a very simple format incompatible with other emulators that has a high chance of not working with most games (it was tested with Pokemon Crystal and successfully kept time after turning the game off overnight - needs more testing).